CVPR2021-ID453/MIAL/README.md

 ## Modification in the mmcv Package

-To train two dataloaders (i.e., the labeled set dataloader and the unlabeled set dataloader mentioned in the paper) at the same time, you will need to modify the ``` epoch_based_runner.py ``` in the mmcv package.
+To train with two dataloaders (i.e., the labeled set dataloader and the unlabeled set dataloader mentioned in the paper) at the same time, you will need to modify the ``` epoch_based_runner.py ``` in the mmcv package.

 Considering that this will affect all code that uses this environment, so we suggest you set up a separate environment for MIAL (i.e., the ``` mmdet ```environment created above).